 If light is made of particles, delayed choice experiments imply backwards causality, but if it is a processing wave, the causality that physics relies upon remains intact.

 Schrödinger found superposition so odd that he illustrated its absurdity by a thought experiment.
-He imagined his cat in a box with a device that would releaser fatal poison gas if it detected a photon of light, alongside a radioactive source that randomly emitted photons.
+He imagined his cat in a box with a device that would releaser fatal poison gas if it detected a photon of light, next to a radioactive source that randomly emitted photons.
 The box is closed, so no-one knows when the gas is released, but according to quantum theory, the source and device are a quantum system that superposes the photon being detected and not, until it is observed.
 As the box is also a quantum system, that the poison is released and not also superposes, so the cat is in an alive-dead superposition until Schrödinger opens the box!
 But how can a cat be alive and dead?
 Or if cats can’t be alive and dead, how can a photon exist and not exist?
-Or if a photon can do this but a cat can’t, on what scale does the superposition stop?
+Or if a photon can do this but a cat can’t, when does the superposition stop?

-In processing model, any network overload that causes a physical event collapses the quantum wave.
-It follows that anything can observe a quantum wave to collapse it, as quantum theory describes, not just us.
-It seems strange to say that everything observes but the logic of quantum theory is, as usual, impeccable.
-If the observation of quantum theory was only of humans, we would be needed to cause physical events, which can’t be.
-If only we could cause quantum collapse, physical history couldn’t begin until we evolved, but it did.
-The only sensible conclusion is that everything observes, and every observation causes quantum collapse, not just those that involve our eyes or instruments.
+A processing model supports this, as any network overload that causes a physical event collapses the quantum wave along with any superpositions.
+This means that every physical event is an observation by something.
+It seems strange to say that everything observes, but the logic of quantum theory is, as usual, impeccable.
+If only humans could observe, then according to quantum theory, we would be needed to cause physical events, which can’t be.
+If it were so, the initial universe superposition couldn’t collapse until we evolved, but it did.
+That we are necessary for physical history to begin isn’t sensible.
+The alternative is that everything observes, not just our eyes or instruments, so quantum waves have been collapsing into physical events since the beginning of time.

 Figure 3.20.
-Ammonia
+Ammonia molecule states

 This explains the otherwise inexplicable finding that an ammonia molecule can be left-handed one moment and right-handed the next, even though it can’t physically change between these states.
 That the ammonia molecule is superposed between left and right-handed states lets us observe either one, just as a photon superposed between two slits can be observed in either one.